orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/03-Adjust Liquidity.md

     - `tokenA`: Specify the amount of token A to add or withdraw.
     - `tokenB`: Specify the amount of token B to add or withdraw.
 4. **Slippage tolerance**: Set the maximum slippage tolerance (optional, defaults to 1%).
 Slippage refers to the difference between the expected price and the actual price at which the transaction is executed.
 A lower slippage tolerance reduces the risk of price changes during the transaction but may lead to failed transactions if the market moves too quickly.
-5. **Funder**: This will be your wallet, which will fund the transaction will be used for the liquidity adjustment.
+5. **Funder**: This will be your wallet, which will cover the transaction costs and reflect the liquidity adjustment as a withdrawal or deposit of token amounts.
 6. **Create Instructions**: Use the appropriate function (`increaseLiquidityInstructions()` or `decreaseLiquidityInstructions()`) to generate the necessary instructions.
     ```tsx
     const {quote, instructions, initializationCost} = await increaseLiquidityInstructions(